 The I Tatti Mongan Prize is given to a distinguished scholar of Renaissance art or connoisseurship who carries into a new generation the qualities of imaginative scholarship, personal generosity, and devotion to the institutions of art history that were exemplified in their own generation by Agnes and Elizabeth Mongan.
-It was created to honor these two scholars, thanks to a generous gift from Melvin Seiden in 1986, and has been awarded to Sydney J. Freedberg (1988), Craig Hugh Smyth (1992), Ernst Gombrich (1996), Caroline Elam (2003), Paola Barocchi (2006), Elizabeth Cropper (2011), Hans Belting (2013), and Marvin Trachtenberg (2016), and Miguel Falomir Faus (2018).
+It was created to honor these two scholars, thanks to a generous gift from Melvin Seiden in 1986, and has been awarded to Sydney J. Freedberg (1988), Craig Hugh Smyth (1992), Ernst Gombrich (1996), Caroline Elam (2003), Paola Barocchi (2006), Elizabeth Cropper (2011), Hans Belting (2013), Marvin Trachtenberg (2016), and Miguel Falomir Faus (2018).

 Agnes and Elizabeth Mongan

 Agnes Mongan (1905-1996) was a distinguished curator and connoisseur of drawings ranging from the Italian Renaissance to the nineteenth and twentieth centuries in France.
 She was a scrupulous scholar, an inspired teacher, and a person of integrity and generosity.
 Her love of the art of the past was complemented by a great appreciation of the art of her own century.
 Her path-finding career, unconventional for a woman in her time, included positions as Keeper, later Curator of Drawings at the Fogg Museum of Art at Harvard University, and culminated in the directorship of that museum from 1969 to 1971.
 Her retirement was honored by various visiting professorships and other forms of recognition including the Kress Professorship at the National Gallery of Art.
 She was one of the distinguished American art historians of the interwar and postwar decades.